-In cases where an ordering practitioner believes that a Medicaid enrollee should use a particular form of non-emergency transportation, Medicaid guidelines at Title 18 of the New York Code of Rules and Regulations §505.10 (c)(4) indicate that:
+In cases where a medical practitioner believes that a Medicaid enrollee should use a particular mode of non-emergency transportation, Medicaid guidelines at Title 18 of the New York Code of Rules and Regulations §505.10 (c)(4) indicate that the practitioner:

-"The ordering practitioner must note in the [enrollee's] patient record the condition which justifies the practitioner's ordering of ambulette or non-emergency ambulance services."
+"... must note in the [enrollee's] patient record the condition which justifies the practitioner's ordering of ambulette or non-emergency ambulance services."